moggieuk/Happy-Hare/doc/leds.md

 ```
 This section may be all commented out, if so and you wish to configure LEDS, uncomment the entire section and ensure that the `MMU_NEOPIXEL` pin is correctly set in the aliases in `mmu.py` and that the `color_order` matches your particular LED (don't mix type or if you do, set to a comma separated list of the type of each led in the chain).
 Note that you must also install "Klipper LED Effects" plugin.

 The wiring of LED's is very flexible but must be controlled by the same pin.
-Happy Hare defined three led segments
+Happy Hare defined three led segments: entry, exit and status as described in the config file:
 ```yml
 # MMU LED EFFECT SEGMENTS ----------------------------------------------------------------------------------------------
 # (Note it is harmless to leave this section - it is inactive until "mmu_leds" is defined by defining above)